 Luke and I have talked a lot about this and have decided on some basic rules for our house: we obviously don’t call anyone “fat” but we also avoid the word “skinny”, and instead we focus on words like “strong” and “healthy”.
 We want our kids to focus on how they feel, instead of how they look.

 On that note, I’ll share with you that I’ve made a personal decision that I won’t alter my body surgically.
+Of course, I’ve considered going down the non-surgical route to have something like double chin injections done.
+Surgery creeps me out a bit so if I did want to make any changes to my body, maybe I would consider the non-surgical route (but you can learn more on www.thevictoriancosmeticinstitute.com.au) I doubt I’d ever have anything done though.
 This is obviously not a very popular decision in some circles and I have lots of friends and family that have made other decisions in this regard…this is in no way meant to shame or judge anyone for their decisions!
+If you want to have some surgery, go for it!
+Just because I don’t want any doesn’t mean you can’t make that choice for yourself.

 The next step is to truly, TRULY appreciate our bodies.
 This is so hard, I get it!
 You just want to lose 15 pounds or really tone up your rear end.
 Or stop having people ask you if you’re pregnant when your baby is 4!!
 But here’s the thing…